ricosuavvee/ricosuavvee/README.md

 - 👋 Hi, I’m @ricosuavvee
-- 👀 I’m interested in ... anything and everything.
-- 🌱 I’m currently learning ... web development and c++
+- 🌱 I’m currently learning ...
+C++
 - 💞️ I’m looking to collaborate on ... anything that will help me improve my skills.
 - 📫 How to reach me ...